-Erasmus+ is the new EU programme for Education, Training, Youth and Sport for 2014-2020.
-With an overall budget of 14.7 billion €, the programme provides various opportunities for Europeans to study, train, gain work experience and volunteer abroad.
+Erasmus+ is the EU's programme to support education, training, youth and sport in Europe between 2021 and 2027.
+With an overall budget of 26.2 billion euros, the programme provides various opportunities for Europeans to study, train, gain work experience and volunteer abroad.
+The programme places a strong focus on social inclusion, the green and digital transitions, as well as on promoting young people’s participation in democratic life.
 More information can be found on the website of the European Commission.

 Within the framework of KEY ACTION 1 the Hertie School currently offers support for student and staff mobility.
 The following projects can be funded:

 - A study period at a partner higher education institution

 - A traineeship in an institution located in an Erasmus+ programme country

 Any student, regardless of nationality, is eligible to apply for an Erasmus+ mobility grant for a study period or internship in an Erasmus programme country (min.
 60 days).
 PhD candidates can also apply for funding for short-term mobility (up to 30 days).
 Students can receive Erasmus+ funding for a maximum period of 12 months per study cycle.
 Limited funding is availble for mobility within Erasmus partner countries.
 Details will be communicated in the weekly campus newsletter.

 Students can also receive an Erasmus+ grant for an internship up to 12 months after graduation, provided that they submit their funding application while still being an enrolled student.
 However, please note that priority will be given to students who apply for funding for their mandatory internship.
 Internships at EU institutions (see full list here) or at any agency in charge of EU programmes (for example DAAD) cannot be funded.

 - Learning agreement between employer, university, and student